-- (e) the tariff classification of the goods that is most appropriate to the goods in the opinion of the applicant, subject to paragraph (f); - (f) in the case of an application for an origin determination in relation to unassembled or disassembled articles referred to in section 174 of the Customs Duty Act - - a request for such articles to be treated as one article for the purpose of determining the country in which the articles originated; and - (ii) (aa) the tariff classification of the assembled article in terms of a tariff determination made by the customs authority; or - (bb) the reference number of an application submitted in terms of rule 6.5 for a tariff determination in relation to the assembled article; - (iii) a motivation why the goods are not imported or exported in one consignment; - (iv) the number of consignments in which the unassembled or disassembled articles are to be cleared; - (v) the proposed shipping schedule for the consignments; and - (vi) the places of entry or exit intended to be used; and - (g) in the case of goods - to be imported into the Republic, the country from which the goods are to be imported into the Republic; or - (ii) to be exported from the Republic, a statement that the goods are to be exported from the Republic; and - (h) any other information that may be required by the customs authority for purposes of the application.
+- (c) a description of the goods, including - - (i) the nature and characteristics of the goods; - (ii) the use of the goods; and - (iii) the trade name of the goods; - (d) the name, address and contact details of the producer or supplier of the goods; - (e) the tariff classification of the goods that is most appropriate to the goods in the opinion of the applicant, subject to paragraph (f); - (f) in the case of an application for an origin determination in relation to unassembled or disassembled articles referred to in section 174 of the Customs Duty Act - - (i) a request for such articles to be treated as one article for the purpose of determining the country in which the articles originated; and - (ii) (aa) the tariff classification of the assembled article in terms of a tariff determination made by the customs authority; or - (bb) the reference number of an application submitted in terms of rule 6.5 for a tariff determination in relation to the assembled article; - (iii) a motivation why the goods are not imported or exported in one consignment; - (iv) the number of consignments in which the unassembled or disassembled articles are to be cleared; - (v) the proposed shipping schedule for the consignments; and - (vi) the places of entry or exit intended to be used; - (g) in the case of goods - - to be imported into the Republic, the country from which the goods are to be imported into the Republic; or - to be exported from the Republic, a statement that the goods are to be exported from the Republic; - (h) whether permission is given for the publication in terms of rule 8.22 of information to be contained in an origin determination or re-determination persons submitting documents as customs brokers or registered agents.
+It follows that Part 5 does not apply to customs brokers or registered agents who submit documents in that capacity.